 In October 2009, Nalini launched her first poetry pamphlet, Skirlags (Red Squirrel Press), at the Pier Arts Centre.
 It was later shortlisted for the Callum Macdonald Memorial Award 2010.

-In December 2009 Nalini teamed up with RSPB Area Manager Eric Meek for a weekend of bird-watching and writing workshops.
-Building on this this, she held monthly writing workshops at the St Magnus Centre, Kirkwall.
+In December 2009 Nalini teamed up with RSPB Area Manager Eric Meek for a weekend of bird-watching and writing workshops and held monthly writing workshops at the St Magnus Centre, Kirkwall.
 A further bird watching/writing weekend took place in May 2010.

 A Neolithic Weekend was held in March 2010, when World Heritage Site rangers Sandra Miller and Elaine Henry led tours of the ancient sites and gave talks in Stromness Library in conjunction with Nalini’s writing workshops.
 A joint talk and workshop with underwater archaeologist Caroline Wickham-Jones also took place.